-A new invasive alien clearing programme is ready to
+A new invasive alien clearing programme has

-launch in the Overberg.
+launched in the Overberg.

 The project is an Agulhas Biodiversity Initiative (ABI) project, implemented by Flower Valley Conservation Trust.

-Flower Valley has secured just short of R12-million over the next 3 years from the Department of Environmental Affairs (DEA).
+Flower Valley secured just short of R12-million over the next 3 years from the Department of Environmental Affairs (DEA).

 This project follows up on invasive alien clearing work undertaken in the Overberg over the past 8 years – since the launch of the ABI project.
 In the project this year, we’ll target: